sngular/scs-multiapi-plugin/README.md

 | useTimeType              | Enum TimeType value.
 Controls the types used when generating dates.
 Can be local, zoned, or offset. **Initialized to TimeType.LOCAL by default**                                                    | TimeType.OFFSET                                   |

-As the configuration options already indicate, the data model will also be created within the specified path.This model will be created with the indicated prefixes and suffixes and the instances and imports will be made to that model within the corresponding Api.
+As the configuration options already indicate, the data model will also be created within the specified path.
+This model will be created with the indicated prefixes and suffixes, and the instances and imports will be made to that model within the corresponding Api.

 There are two properties configured outside the specFiles, the path where the